diegoami/DA_ML_Capstone/solution.md

 * use an image loader from pytorch to create a generator scanning all files in the data directory.
 * use a pytorchvision transformer to resize images
-* divide the dataset in train and validation sets, using stratification and shuffling
+* divide the dataset in train, validation and test sets, using stratification and shuffling
 * load a VGG neural network, modified so that the output layers produce a category from our domain (5 categories in the final version)
 * For each epoch, execute a training step and evaluation step, trying to minimize the cross entropy loss in the validation set
 * Save the model so that it can be further used by the following steps
+* Evaluate the produced model on the test dataset, and print classification report and confusion matrix

 The cross entropy is the most useful metrics while training a classifier with C classes, therefore it is used here.